hjensas/bootdisk_hook/README.md

 # bootdisk_hook
 Hook scripts for Foreman/Red Hat Satellite to provision hosts using the foreman bootdisk host image.

+The hook will check if there is DHCP enabled on the subnet and just exit if this is the case, this allows the hook to be used in a mixed environment where DHCP is enabled for some subnets.

+Because the hook needs to be started at create event, the hook has to fork a background process that will wait for the host object to be available in foreman and then continue the provisioning operation.
+Unless we do this, the host is not available when the hook tries to download the bootdisk image.
+(Using the after_create event was attempted, but the host object is not in foreman even after the after_create event)

 ## Backround
 When DHCP servers are not available in all subnets the foreman bootdisk ISO imaga can be used to bootstrap a systems and start a kickstart installation.